 Why Make a Mushroom Tincture?

 Tincturing has become one of my favorite experiences with mushrooms.
 It is a process that requires patience, but limited skill.
 Tincturing is not a difficult process and the result is worth the wait.
-Mushrooms, when combined with alcohol, release vibrantly warm colors, each day darkening.
-Watching the color flow brings delight to the maker (that's me).
+Mushrooms, when combined with alcohol, release vibrantly warm colors, each day darkening and watching the color flow brings delight to the maker.
 On average the whole process takes about six weeks, even longer if you are growing your own mushrooms (which, by the way, makes the process even more satisfying).

 Popular Mushrooms to Tincture

 Sometimes referred to as the mushroom of immortality, Reishi is most commonly used as a supplement for boosting the immune system to prevent certain viral infections.
 It is also being used to help with high blood pressure, heart, lung, liver, and kidney disease, and cancer just to name a few.
 Further research will show you that it is being used for so many more ailments.
 After doing some research I found that certain medicinal components of Reishi are soluble in water (i.e. by making tea), but other components are only soluble in alcohol (i.e by making a tonic) and the very best form of it would come from a double extraction tincture.
 With a tincture you get the best of both worlds; a liquid that ends up to be 75% water, 25% alcohol, and contains everything that is good about Reishi.
 Surprisingly, the tincture seems far less bitter than the tea, and is taken in relatively small doses.
 Therefore, is far less noticeable when added to you favorite drink.

 Another mushroom ever-growing in popularity is the Lion's Mane Mushroom.
 This mushroom is known for the research being done on its ability to increase cognitive function, especially with memory and nerve-regeneration.